imatix-legacy/htmlpp/README.md

 HTMLPP was originally released in 1996, and updated throughout 1998.
 It was later incorporated into other iMatix Corporation products, but eventually was replaced by other documentation tools.
-HTMLPP was written in Perl (approximately Perl v4).
+HTMLPP was written in Perl (Perl 4, to be precise; it appears not to run as-is under modern Perl 5).

 At this point HTMLPP is only of historic interest; there are much better open source tools for generating documentation, including those based on